AdobeDocs/commerce-operations.en/help/configuration/storage/multi-master.md

 This also means you can either:

-- Configure the split database solution _before_ putting Magento into production.
+- Configure the split database solution _before_ putting Commerce into production.

-  Adobe recommends configuring split databases as soon as possible after you install the Magento software.
+  Adobe recommends configuring split databases as soon as possible after you install the Commerce software.

 - [Manually configure](multi-master-manual.md) the split database solution.

-  You must perform this task if you have already installed components or if Magento is already in production. (_Do not_ update a production system; make the updates in a development system and synchronize the changes after you have tested them.)
+  You must perform this task if you have already installed components or if Commerce is already in production. (_Do not_ update a production system; make the updates in a development system and synchronize the changes after you have tested them.)

   >[!WARNING]
   >